The Potential Role of a Hydrogen Network in Europe: Sensitivity Analysis

 Like building new power transmission lines, the deployment of onshore wind may not always be socially accepted, such that it may not be possible to leverage its full potential.\citeS{mckennaScenicnessAssessment2021,weinandImpactPublic2021,weinandExploringTrilemma2021} In the following additional sensitivity analysis, we explore the hypothetical impact of restricting the installable potentials of onshore wind down to zero (\cref{fig:no-onw}).

-We find that as onshore wind is eliminated, costs rise by \euro~104 bn/a (12\%) when the electricity grid is fixed to today's capacities, but a hydrogen network can still be developed.
-In comparison to the least-cost solution with full network expansion, this solution is 23\% more expensive.
-A solution in which neither a hydrogen network could be developed would be 30\% more expensive. \cref{sec:si:onw-compromise} presents further intermediate results between full and no onshore wind expansion for scenarios with hydrogen network expansion and TYNDP-equivalent power grid reinforcements.
-The model substitutes onshore wind, particularly in the British Isles, for higher investment in offshore wind in the North Sea and solar generators in Southern Europe (\cref{fig:no-onw:tsc}).
-Because offshore capacities are concentrated near coastlines, and grid capacity is restricted, total spending on hydrogen electrolysers and networks also increases to absorb the increased offshore generation.
-Without onshore wind, the potentials for rooftop solar PV and offshore wind in Europe are largely exhausted, such that in this self-sufficient scenario for Europe, the effect of installable potentials becomes critical.
+We find that as onshore wind is eliminated, costs rise by \euro~92 bn/a (12\%) when the electricity grid is fixed to today's capacities, but a hydrogen network can still be developed.
+In comparison to the least-cost solution with full network expansion, this solution is 19\% more expensive.
+A solution in which neither a hydrogen network could be developed would be 23\% more expensive. \cref{sec:si:onw-compromise} presents further intermediate results between full and no onshore wind expansion for scenarios with hydrogen network expansion and TYNDP-equivalent power grid reinforcements.
+The model substitutes onshore wind, particularly in the British Isles, for higher investment in offshore wind in the continental shores of the North Sea and solar generators plus batteries in Southern and Central Europe (\cref{fig:no-onw:tsc}).
+Without onshore wind, the potentials for rooftop solar PV and fixed-pole offshore wind in Europe are largely exhausted, such that in this self-sufficient scenario for Europe, the effect of installable potentials becomes critical.

-Whereas with onshore wind, the British Isles and North Sea dominate hydrogen production, Southern Europe becomes a large exporter of solar-based hydrogen if the development of onshore wind capacities is restricted (\cref{fig:no-onw:h2,fig:no-onw:io}).
+Whereas with onshore wind, we observe both wind-backed electrolysis in Northwestern Europe and solar-backed hydrogen production in Southern Europe, the latter becomes the dominant producer of hydrogen if the development of onshore wind capacities is restricted (\cref{fig:no-onw:h2,fig:no-onw:io}).
 This shift in hydrogen infrastructure also impacts the share of gas pipelines being retrofitted for hydrogen transport.
-As the Iberian Peninsula becomes a preferred region for hydrogen production but has a more sparse gas transmission network today, the rate of retrofitted pipeline capacity reduces from 66\% to 53\%.
-Many new hydrogen pipelines are built to connect Spain with France, but also to connect increased hydrogen production from Danish offshore wind to Germany.
+As the Iberian Peninsula becomes a preferred region for hydrogen production but has a more sparse gas transmission network today, the rate of retrofitted pipeline capacity reduces from 65\% to 58\%.
+Many new hydrogen pipelines are built to connect Spain with France, but also to connect Denmark to Germany and Greece to Italy.
 Gas pipeline retrofitting is then concentrated in Germany, Austria and Italy.